 You might have thought that that point would have been obvious to this man when he signed up for such a deal.
 If England went through one of its traditional housing booms, he would find himself owing the bank a huge proportion of the value of the house, and since a rising tide lifts all boats, he would find it very difficult to sell that house and buy even a smaller house.
-He should have foreseen that he could find himself in the nightmarish position of watching his debt grow ever bigger with every rise in house prices; he should have spotted a bum deal, you might say, and in a strict sense I suppose you are right.
+He should have foreseen that he could find himself in the nightmarish position of watching his debt grow ever bigger with every rise in house prices; he should have spotted a bum deal or got the best iva company and made a agreement, you might say, and in a strict sense I suppose you are right.

 In my free-market soul I can see that the banks have logic and the law on their side.
 The punters were offered the benefit of a zero- interest-rate mortgage; they took a risk; they got spectacularly stung.
 Whose fault was that?
 The punters’ fault; and yet somehow that won’t do.